Come in, come in. The magic is about to begin…

 When David is not busy mystifying guests at corporate functions and private events, or performing at Hollywood’s prestigious Magic Castle, he devotes his time to theatrical endeavors.
 Around Halloween, David can often be found haunting atmospheric locations with shows such as Haunting History, a guided tour of the shadowy territory where history meets myth and folklore, or Visions of Poe, an interactive journey into the tales and poems of Edgar Allan Poe.

 In the hidden world of magicians, David is best known for his theatrical performing style and for his writing and teaching skills.
 He has published several highly regarded books for magicians, been a technical consultant to many theatrical productions, given presentations at academic conferences, and provided guidance and instruction to magicians at lecture appearances across the United States and Canada.
 For a decade or so, he was a featured columnist, proofreader, and copy editor for the world’s top magic journal.
-His thought-provoking writings about the art of magic have also been featured in publications in Germany, France, Australia, Denmark, the Netherlands, and Sweden.
+His thought-provoking writings about the art of magic have also been featured in publications in the UK, Germany, France, Australia, Denmark, the Netherlands, and Sweden.